juanzhangcs/juanzhangcs.github.io/_pages/cv.md

 * Neurocomputing
 * Computer Networks.
 * Transactions on Sustainable Computing.
+* Transactions on Mobile Computing.
 * Transactions on Intelligent Transportation Systems.
 * Transactions on the Web.
 * Transactions on Network and Service Management.
 * Transactions on Network Science and Engineering.
 * Future Generation Computer Systems.
 * Journal of Parallel and Distributed Computing.
 * Transactions on Cloud Computing.
+* ICC.
 * etc.

 Program Committee: